Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It's important you know that you will not be able to get pregnant or carry a baby after a hysterectomy.

-The risks and possible side effects of the surgery
+What are the risks and possible side effects of the surgery?

 Tell your healthcare team if you are taking any medicines.
-This includes over-the-counter medicines, vitamins, and other supplements.
-This is to make sure you’re not taking medicines that could affect the surgery.
+This includes prescription and over-the-counter medicines, vitamins, herbs, and other supplements.
+This is to make sure you’re not taking anything that could affect the surgery.
 After you have discussed all the details with the surgeon, you will sign a consent form.
+This form says that the healthcare provider can do the surgery.

 You’ll also meet the anesthesiologist.
 You can ask questions about the anesthesia and how it will affect you.
 Just before your surgery, you’ll be given anesthesia so that you sleep through the surgery and don’t feel pain.

-You may have to stay in the hospital for 2 to 7 days.
+You may have to stay in the hospital for several days.
 This depends on the type of surgery you had.
 For the first few days after surgery, you are likely to have pain from the incision.
 Your pain can be treated with medicine.
-Talk with your healthcare provider or nurse about your options for pain relief.
+Talk with your healthcare provider about your options for pain relief.
 Pain medicine can help your healing.
-For example, if you don’t control pain well, you may not want to cough or turn over often, which you need to do as you recover from surgery.
+For example, if you don’t control pain well, you may not want to cough or get up very often.
+But you need to do that as you recover from surgery.

 You may have constipation from the pain medicine, from not moving much, or from not eating much.
-Talk with your healthcare provider or nurse about getting more dietary fiber or the use of a stool softener.
+Talk with your healthcare provider or nurse about getting more dietary fiber or using a stool softener.
+This is very important as straining to move the bowels can cause bleeding or breakdown or separation of areas that have been stitched (sutured) together.

 You may feel tired or weak for a while.
 The amount of time it takes to recover from surgery is different for each person.

-You may need radiation treatment after surgery.
+You may need radiation or hormone therapy after surgery.
 Your healthcare provider will talk with you about this or any other treatments that you need to help reduce the risk of the cancer coming back.

 Let your healthcare provider know right away if you have: